Igor Kufayev: Philosophy and teaching

 Igor emphasizes the psycho-physiological aspects of the awakening process, stressing the importance of the physical transformation of the nervous system.
 He states that the physiology acts as a support for individual consciousness to mature into what is often termed as "enlightenment."
 He also stresses the necessity of sitting meditation in spiritual practice, stating that while other methodologies may give peak experiences, it is only in sitting meditation that integration takes place, which is required for a permanent shift in consciousness.

 In 2015, Igor consecrated the Flowing Wakefulness Sangha, with a stated mission to serve "as a platform for revealing and realizing possibilities for a Consciousness-based culture, aimed at the recognition, development and actualization of the fullest potential present in human birth."

 In September 2013 Igor Kufayev was interviewed for the 'Conscious TV' (London based Channel), where he shared his views on the subtleties of awakening process based on biographical events of his life, and addressed the unifying complexity of self-realization and integration of higher states of awareness as seen from the biological perspective of human consciousness.

 The publication of Camatkāra: The Hidden Path in Spring 2023 launched Igor Kufayev as an author.
 This book is a collection of discourses delivered over a number of years at live events, transcribed and rendered into written form while keeping with the immediacy of its oral delivery.
 Therein, he presents the experience of Beauty as a unique path toward direct communion with the Divine and aesthetic rapture as a universal spiritual practice.

-A forthcoming publication, Kuṇḍalinī: The Goddess as the Power of Self Transformation in Tantric Shaivism is to be expected for its release on Fall 2025.
+His second book, KUṆḌALINĪ The Goddess as the Power of Self-Recognition in Tantric Śaivism, was published in January 2026.
+Drawing on the Trika tradition of Kashmir Śaivism, Kufayev presents Kuṇḍalinī as the self-manifesting power (śakti) of consciousness rather than as a subtle bodily "energy" or a psychological metaphor.
+The book contrasts this framework with common modern interpretations and offers a sustained exposition of Kuṇḍalinī within a non-dual Śaiva context.